Martin Luther King Jr. National Historical Park: Preservation

 The Martin Luther King Jr. Historic District, an area bounded roughly by Irwin, Randolph, Edgewood, Jackson, and Auburn avenues, was listed on the U.S. National Register of Historic Places on May 2, 1974.
-The district included Ebenezer Baptist Church, King's grave site and memorial, Dr. King's birthplace, shotgun row houses, Victorian houses, the Atlanta Baptist Preparatory Institute site, Our Lady of Lourdes Catholic Church, Fire Station No. 6, and the Triangle Building at the intersection of Old Wheat Street and Auburn Avenue.
+The district included Ebenezer Baptist Church, King's grave site and memorial, King's birthplace, shotgun row houses, Victorian houses, the Atlanta Baptist Preparatory Institute site, Our Lady of Lourdes Catholic Church, Fire Station No. 6, and the Triangle Building at the intersection of Old Wheat Street and Auburn Avenue.

 Much of the area was designated as a national historic landmark district on May 5, 1977.
 The Trust for Public Land purchased 5 single-family homes along Auburn Avenue in the late 1970s, the same block Martin Luther King Jr. grew up on.
 The Trust for Public Land purchased more than a dozen properties over the next 20 years to create a parking lot as well as a pedestrian greenway to link the King district to the Jimmy Carter Presidential Center.
 In 2008, The Trust for Public Land acquired one of the remaining historic properties in the neighborhood, on the corner of Auburn Avenue.

 By U.S. Congressional legislation, the site with associated buildings and gardens was authorized as a national historic site on October 10, 1980; it is administered by the National Park Service (NPS).
 A 22.4 acre area including 35 contributing properties was covered, including 22 previously included in the NRHP historic district.
 The area covered in the NRHP designation was enlarged on June 12, 2001.
 In 2018, it was redesignated as a national historical park, adding Prince Hall Masonic Temple to the protected area.

 Martin Luther King Jr.'s Birth Home

 The King Birth Home is located at 501 Auburn Avenue in the Sweet Auburn Historic District.
 Built in 1895, it sits about a block east of Ebenezer Baptist Church.
-King's maternal grandparents, Reverend Adam Daniel (A.D.)
-Williams, who was pastor of the Ebenezer Baptist Church, and his wife, Jennie Williams, bought the house for $3,500 in 1909.
+King's maternal grandparents, the Rev. Adam Daniel (A. D.) Williams, who was pastor of the Ebenezer Baptist Church, and his wife, Jennie Williams, bought the house for $3,500 in 1909.
 In 1926, when King's father married Alberta Williams, the couple moved into the house, where King Jr. was born in 1929.

 The King family lived in the house until 1941.
 It was then converted into a two-family dwelling.
-The Rev. A. D. Williams King, Dr. King's brother, lived on the second floor in the 1950s and early 1960s.
+The Rev. A. D. Williams King, King Jr's brother, lived on the second floor in the 1950s and early 1960s.

 The first level includes the front porch, parlor, study, dining room, kitchen, laundry, bedroom and a bathroom.
 The second level includes four bedrooms and a bathroom.
 The visitor center offers free tours of the house led by National Park Service rangers, but with limited availability.